dirkkadijk/Gaussian-and-Binomial-distributions-package-on-PyPi/README.md

 ## 2. Project motivations

-Purpose of this Udacity Data Science Nanodegree project is to learn how to built a multi-module package based on Object Oriented programming.
+Purpose of this Udacity Data Science Nanodegree project is to learn how to built a multi-class (and multi-module) package based on Object Oriented programming.

 And to upload a self built 'distributions_dirkkadijk' package to PyPi (pypi.org) which is now available on: